-Down-weighting through material substitution is broadly applicable across all vehicle subsystems including the engine, exhaust system, transmission, chassis, suspension, brakes, body, closure panels, glazing, seats and other interior components, engine cooling systems and HVAC systems.
-Weight reductions of 10 percent without the compounding effects account for a 2 to 4 percent fuel consumption and CO2 emissions reduction.
-When the mass reduction compounding techniques are used, this value is increased to a 6 to 7 percent fuel consumption and CO2 emissions reduction.^{48,49,50} It is estimated that up to 1.25 kilograms of secondary weight savings can be achieved for every kilogram of weight saved on a vehicle when all subsystems are redesigned to take into account the initial primary weight savings.^{51,52}
+Mass reduction is broadly applicable across all vehicle subsystems including the engine, exhaust system, transmission, chassis, suspension, brakes, body, closure panels, glazing, seats and other interior components, engine cooling systems and HVAC systems.
+It is estimated that up to 1.25 kilograms of secondary weight savings can be achieved for every kilogram of weight saved on a vehicle when all subsystems are redesigned to take into account the initial primary weight savings.

-Down-weighting/material substitution can be accomplished by proven methods such as:
+Mass reduction can be accomplished by proven methods such as:

 - Smart Design: Computer aided engineering (CAE) tools can be used to better optimize load paths within structures by reducing stresses and bending moments applied to structures (Figure 3-4 through Figure 3-6).
 This allows better optimization of the sectional thicknesses of structural components to reduce mass while maintaining or improving the function of the component.
 Smart designs also integrate separate parts in a manner that reduces mass by combining functions or the reduced use of separate fasteners.
 In addition, some "body on frame" vehicles are redesigned with a lighter "unibody" construction. - Material Substitution: Substitution of lower density and/or higher strength materials into a design in a manner that preserves or improves the function of the component.
 This includes substitution of high-strength steels, aluminum, magnesium or composite materials for components currently fabricated from mild steel. - Reduced Powertrain Requirements: Reducing vehicle weight sufficiently allows for the use of a smaller, lighter and more efficient engine while maintaining or increasing performance.
 Approximately half of the reduction is due to these reduced powertrain output requirements from reduced engine power output and/or displacement, changes to transmission and final drive gear ratios.
-The subsequent reduced rotating mass (e.g. transmission, driveshafts/halfshafts, wheels and tires)

-via weight and/or size reduction of components are made possible by reduced torque output requirements.
+The subsequent reduced rotating mass (e.g., transmission, driveshafts/halfshafts, wheels and tires) via weight and/or size reduction of components are made possible by reduced torque output requirements.